-Although not all vloggers and creators on YouTube use teleprompters, a significant number of them do.
+Although not all vloggers and creators on YouTube use teleprompters, a substantial number of them do.
 I’ll explain why.

 Why many YouTubers use a teleprompter

-Obviously, the majority of YouTubers like to create their content by speaking off the cuff.
+Obviously, most YouTubers like to create their content by speaking off the cuff.
 But there are times when using a teleprompter will be helpful and beneficial.
 Here’s when many YouTubers might use a teleprompter.

 When you are a newbie